BorisTheBrave/RuleBook/docs/comparison_to_inform7.md

 This library has much simpler sorting rules than Inform 7.
 Expect to manually set the order a lot more frequently as a consequence.

+Also, Inform 7 sorts rulebooks once at start, and then the rules can be arbitrarily re-ordered.
+Rules in this library are always sorted according to their properties.

 ## Rulebook default outcomes